femfataal/mdm-art-repo/journal.md

 ## Entry 17/09 - work ##
 Set up the colour palette.

+made a very crude outline.
+The following has to be done:
+- estate, stable, path and cliff
+- ornante gates
+- scene setting, lighting and vibe
+-
 ## Entry 17/09 - pre work ##
 Did not do anything over the weekend.
 Quelle surprise, so now I am just going to treat it as work.
 I hope to be able to set up a vague sketch in the next 90 minutes